ArgoExped/Frozen-Arts/eula.md

 make commercial use of anything we've made;
 try to make money from anything we've made; or let other people get access to anything we've made in a way that is unfair or unreasonable;
 unless we specifically agree to it.
-And so that we are crystal clear, "the Game" or "what we have made" includes, but is not limited to, the client or the server software for our Game and includes Minecraft and Minecraft: Java Edition on all platforms.
+And so that we are crystal clear, "the Game" or "what we have made" includes, but is not limited to, the client or the server software for our Game and includes 2048 Heores.
 It also includes updates, patches, downloadable content, add-ons, or modified versions of a Game, part of those things, or anything else we've made.

 Otherwise we are quite relaxed about what you do - in fact we really encourage you to do cool stuff - but just don't do those things that we say you can't.